felipefrranca/felipefrranca/README.md

 #### <em>I'am a development intern with a passion for coding and learning new tech.</em>

-- 🔭 I'm currently working at FitBank as a trainee developer
+- 🔭 I'm currently working at FitBank as a development intern
 - 🌱 I'm currently learning and going deeper into <strong>C#, .NET, HTML, CSS and JavaScript</strong>

 #### Find me: